un-ts/eslint-plugin-import-x/resolvers/README.md

 #### `useRuleContext` and `getTsconfigWithContext`

-They are powered by [eslint-import-context] in the above example, but they are not required to be used, and please be aware that `useRuleContext` could return `undefined` when using [eslint-plugin-import] or old versions of [eslint-plugin-import-x].
+They are powered by [eslint-import-context] in the above example, but they are not required to be used, and please be aware that `useRuleContext（）` could be `undefined` when using [eslint-plugin-import] or old versions of [eslint-plugin-import-x].

 #### Arguments